isb-cgc/examples-Compute/grid-engine/README.md

 ...
 ```

+"gce_project_id" will be the name of the Google Cloud Project that you want to create your instance in.
+This is usually a string of all lowercase letters, numbers, and dashes.

+"gce_client_id" and "gce_client_secret" refer to an existing Oauth2 client identity in your Google Cloud Project.
+If you haven't already, you can create a new Oauth2 client identity through the Google Developer's Console.
+To do this, click on the "Products and Services" dropdown in the upper left-hand corner of the screen, then click "API Manager".
+Once the API Manager screen loads, click "Credentials" -> "New Credentials" -> "Oauth2 client id", and then follow all the prompts.
+For more information about how to find your client id and client secret, see the documentation [here](http://googlegenomics.readthedocs.org/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/index.html#index-obtaining-client-id-and-client-secrets).

 "image_user" will be the Linux username created for you on the Grid Engine cluster.

-You can find your GCE project id, client id, and client secret by logging into the Google Developer's Console (console.developers.google.com).
-Your project id can be seen in the top-right corner of the Developer's Console.
-For more information about how to find your client id and client secret, see the documentation [here](http://googlegenomics.readthedocs.org/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/index.html#index-obtaining-client-id-and-client-secrets).

 You will also need to make sure that you have generated an SSH keypair for accessing GCE.
 By default, these keys are stored in ~/.ssh/google_compute_engine and ~/.ssh/google_compute_engine.pub.
-For more information about how to generate the SSH keypair, see the documentation [here](http://googlegenomics.readthedocs.org/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/index.html#index-generating-ssh-keypair).
+This step is already done for you in the workstation setup script.
+For reference, see the documentation [here](http://googlegenomics.readthedocs.org/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/index.html#index-generating-ssh-keypair).

 Refer to the [Elasticluster configuration documentation](http://elasticluster.readthedocs.org/en/latest/configure.html) for more information about each required configuration parameter.

 ###Step 2: Create the Grid Engine Cluster

-To create a Grid Engine cluster, run the following command:
+To create a Grid Engine cluster, run the following command on your workstation VM:
 ```
 elasticluster start <cluster-name>
 ```